Z0eDu/3400-group6/mi4/README.md

 }
 ```
 For integration, we had to reduce the memory of the code and deal with the timer.
-The arduino ran out of memory when we first added the code.
+The Arduino ran out of memory when we first added the code.
 We got rid of all the serial codes and the serial library and it fixed the problem.
-When we simply added the code, the robot never moved because the arduino was always dealing with the timer interrupt.
+When we simply added the code, the robot never moved because the Arduino was always dealing with the timer interrupt.
 Therefore we had to disable the specific timer's interrupt in the setup and enable it in the intersection.
 We also had to enable the timer compare interrupt in the timer ISR and then disable at the end of it.
-We used Timer2 for FFT since enabling and disabling Timer0 affected other functionalities of the robot.
+We used Timer2 for FFT since enabling and disabling Timer0 affected other functionalities of the robot, in particular the PWM interrupts of the servos.

 ## Base Station